 |//: Average Growth Rates|

 Definition: the farmland bird population index is an aggregated indicator of demographic estimates of 15 species of farmland birds with 1990 as the reference year (1990 = 100).
 The data come from annual surveys on breeding birds and are collected in the framework of a pan-European bird monitoring network.
 Currently, only the Walloon Region and the Brussels-Capital Region are part of this network and they provide the data used by Eurostat to publish this indicator for Belgium.
-The Flemish Region has its own monitoring method within a specific observation network and an indicator with 2007 as the reference year (2007 = 100) (INBO, 2015 and 2018), which shows the same evolution.
+The Flemish Region has its own monitoring method within a specific observation network and an indicator with 2007 as the reference year (2007 = 100) (INBO, 2015 and 2020), which shows the same evolution.
 The data come from the Pan-European Common Bird Monitoring Scheme.
 The data for the Flemish Region come from the Instituut natuur- en bosonderzoek.

 Goal: the farmland bird population index must rise.